 The subsidy will apply only for the semester during which the student holds an assistantship.
 The student is responsible for paying the insurance premium for all other semesters.

 A student who holds a qualifying position in the spring semester automatically receives insurance coverage and the subsidy for the summer even without a qualifying summer position.

 The subsidy will be credited to the student’s University account after enrollment in the insurance policy and eligibility for the subsidy program have been verified.
+For eligible students in a .50 FTE assistantship or fellowship, they qualify for a subsidy that covers the full cost of the individual student insurance plan.
+For eligible students in a .25 assistantship or fellowship, they qualify for a subsidy that covers 50% of the cost of the individual student insurance plan.
 It typically takes approximately 1-2 weeks from the time the student enrolls in the insurance plan and the student account is charged until the insurance subsidy is credited to their account.
 If the subsidy is not applied to the account within two weeks, contact the coordinator, Karen Gruen, at firstname.lastname@example.org.